Quaker worship in community

 - Scheduling discussions and recreational activities in the afternoon

-- Facilitating formation of clearness committees or support groups to meet with individual Friends who have requested these
+- Facilitating formation of clearness committees or support groups to meet with individual Friends who requested these

 - Choosing a focus for the next evening’s plenary session